allvo6377/Keymate/README.md

 Developed with **HTML**, **CSS**, and **JS** without any dependencies and without any framework

 ## Overview
-This project aims to create a virtual keyboard for Windows with additional cool effects and key functionalities.
+This project aims to create **a virtual keyboard for Windows with additional cool effects and key functionalities**.

 ## Features
 - Cool effects